How does a cash management account work?

-And although the interest you’ll earn on your money with a cash management account is miles ahead of a conventional checking or savings account, you may want to place long term savings into a high-yield savings account — while still using a cash management account for shorter-term goals and daily spending.
+And although the interest you’ll earn on your money with a cash management account is miles ahead of a conventional checking or savings account, you may want to look for the best high-yield savings account for your long-term savings — while still using a cash management account for shorter-term goals and daily spending.

 Certain cash management accounts may also charge a fee if you fail to maintain a minimum balance, so make sure to investigate the terms and fee structure before you commit to an account.